foray1010/common-presets/packages/remark-preset/README.md

 ## Installation

-1. `yarn add -DE remark-cli @foray1010/remark-preset`
+1. `yarn add -DE @foray1010/remark-preset remark-cli`

 1. Create an `.remarkrc.mjs` in the project root